kura-okubo/SeisMonitoring_Example/README.md

 1. **Install the docker engine on your machine.**

     <a href="https://docs.docker.com/engine/install" target="_blank">See the official documentation for the installation.</a> The Docker Desktop is useful in general machines like Windows, Linux, and Mac OS.
-We developed this notebook using MacOS with both M1 and Intel chips.
+We developed this notebook using MacOS with both M1 (Monterey 12.6.7) and Intel (Ventura 13.4.1) chips.
+We have also tested this notebook with Windows 10 using Docker Desktop.
+You need to set up the [WSL2](https://docs.docker.com/desktop/wsl/) to run the docker engine.

    You can configure them in the `settings` of the Docker Desktop.
 The required docker resources are the following: